A practical playbook for faculty, staff, and administrators — 2026 edition

 4

 Whenever AI generates HTML, web pages, or digital course materials, your context must include explicit WCAG 2.1 (Web Content Accessibility Guidelines) requirements.
 Without them, AI-generated output routinely fails Section 508 of the Rehabilitation Act and the ADA — producing low-contrast colors, missing alt text, and inaccessible interactive elements.
-This workshop will show you exactly where and how to include these requirements in every context you build.
+This module shows exactly where and how to include these requirements in every context you build.

 Context Engineering vs. Prompt Engineering